open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 ### SDK Extension Components

-The SDK supports a variety
+The SDK supports a variety of
 extension [plugin interfaces](../glossary.md#sdk-plugins), allowing users and libraries to customize behaviors including the sampling, processing, and exporting of data.
 In general, the [configuration model](#configuration-model)